Field notes · Context loss

 because nothing else can be trusted.

-Too many tabs is not always a failure of organization.
+Too many tabs is usually something other than a failure of organization.

 Sometimes it is a reasonable adaptation to a world with too much information, too many inputs, and too few safe places for unfinished context.